AbhinavTuli/Sarcasm-Detection-In-Amazon-Reviews/README.md

 | 150 | 99.95      |  62.04 |

 - We can observe that the chunked text converged significantly faster to a good accuracy as compared to the normal text.
 We also observed that the model with 80 fully connected layers worked the best.
+- But the problem with using chunked text was that the features extracted from this model didn't improve the accuracy while making predictions for the final dataset (Amazon reviews).
+In the end, we stuck to the initial model i.e. sending the complete text to the model which gave us decent accuracy.
  - The above experiments were ran on OPN personality.

 ### The best results for all the 5 personalities are tabulated below.